 Osborn Aquatic Center Roof Assessment & Updates

-Pumps and hoses draining the indoor pool at Osborn Aquatic Center
+Contractors installing metal shoring supports in the drained pool at Osborn Aquatic Center

 In September 2024, routine maintenance on light fixtures at Osborn Aquatic Center revealed rust and corrosion on the steel beams that support the roof over the natatorium (which is the part of the building that houses the indoor pool, restrooms, and staff work areas).